Two problem conventions re castling and capturing en passant

 Mate in 2

 The second problem exemplifies this kind of proof.
-Black’s last move wasn’t made by the king, since if …Kg6-h6 was just played that would imply the two kings were standing next to each other, while …Kg7-h6 as the last move would mean that the f6-pawn had just given check, but that’s impossible because the squares where that pawn could have come from (e5, f5, and g5) are all occupied.
+Black’s previous move wasn’t …Kg7-h6 since it would indicate the f6-pawn had just given check, but that’s impossible because the squares where that pawn could have come from – e5, f5, and g5 – are all occupied.
+And clearly …Kg6-h6 wasn’t the last move as that would mean the two kings were standing next to each other.
 Hence Black’s last move was made by the g5-pawn.
-This move wasn’t …g6-g5, because that would mean White was in check while Black has the move – an illegal situation.
-And since f6 and h6 are occupied, that rules out the alternatives …fxg5 and …hxg5, leaving …g7-g5 as the pawn’s only possible last move.
-Therefore 1.hxg6 e.p.! is legalised as the problem’s key, which forces 1…Kh5 2.Rxh7.
+This move wasn’t …g6-g5, because that would imply White was in check while it was Black’s turn – an illegal situation.
+The alternatives …fxg5 and …hxg5 can be excluded since f6 and h6 are occupied.
+The sole possibility left is the double-step …g7-g5; therefore 1.hxg6 e.p.! is legal as the problem’s key, and it leads to 1…Kh5 2.Rxh7.
 For more examples of problems involving such retro-analysis, see Dennis Hale’s article.